mayankpatel202/Vet-Prep-Form/VetPREPFORM/vet_prep_form.md

 ##### !question

-If you get accepted into the immersive, what would prevent you from enrolling?
+If you get accepted into the bootcamp, what would prevent you from enrolling?

 ##### !end-question